i-den/git/01_Objects.md

   - snapshot of the hierarchy (tree) and the contents of the files (blobs)
 - Annotated Tag
   - a text pointer to a specific commit

+Hashed in sha1 hash.
+Directory is hexadecimal, thus 16*16 folders max in .git/objects/